Why Should I Use HDPE Plastic Materials?

 Take a locker, for example.
 Metal lockers may have a lower initial cost than lockers made from HDPE, but the cost of maintaining metal can surpass that of HDPE over time.
 When you factor in the cost of painting, cleaning, and other maintenance, HDPE lockers are less expensive than their metal counterparts.

-That’s because HDPE is resistant to dents, germs, rust, corrosion, and even graffiti.
-Therefore, it requires minimal care to stay in good working condition.
-Not only that, but in the case of lockers, HDPE is significantly more effective at noise reduction than traditional metal lockers.
-In fact, HDPE lockers have been proven to be three times quieter than metal, making them perfect for use in schools and other shared areas.
+That’s because HDPE is durable and resistant to germs*, rust, corrosion, and even graffiti.
+Therefore, it requires minimal care to stay in good working condition due to being power washable and steamcleanable.
+Not only that, but in the case of lockers, HDPE is more effective at noise reduction than traditional metal lockers.

 If you’d like to learn more about HDPE or any of the brands offered by Scranton Products, contact us today.